 - Male in fifth year and you skipped Transition Year

 If you are aged under 16, you do not need to do anything.
 You will be offered a free vaccine in your school with the school vaccination programme or in a HSE clinic in 2023.

-If you were previously eligible to get the free HPV vaccine but you did not get it, you can book a HPV vaccine catch-up appointment online if you are:
+If you were eligible for a free HPV vaccine but you did not get it, you can book a HPV vaccine catch-up appointment online.
+This applies if you are: